 - 8. Slowly open the Vapour-valve on the nurse unit and allow the pressure to equilize in the tanks. - 9.
-Open the Liquid valve on the delivery tank. - 9.
-Uper the Equid valve on the pump or storage tank.
+Open the Liquid valve on the delivery tank. - 9. \Uper the Equid valve on the delivery tank.

 10. Fully open the Liquid valve on the pump or storage tank.